 Current and Future Projects

-Alison is now beginning a new narration project, this time with the theme of Bedtime Stories.
+Alison is now beginning a new narration project for orchestra, this time with the theme of Bedtime Stories.